zzzrbx/llm-ensemble/README.md

 ## Features

 - **Consensus**: Uses a moderator to iteratively coordinate multiple LLMs until consensus is reached
-- Can use any model supported by Langchain
+- Can use any model API based model such as OpenAI, Anthropic, Gemini, Grok supported by Langgraph
 - Supports web search for real-time data

 ## Installation